mlcommons/croissant/docs/croissant-spec.md

 1. defining the `cr:Split` semantic `dataType`; and by
 2. referring to those split definitions from the partitioned `RecordSet`(s).

-For example, the following `RecordSet` defines the “train”, “val” and “test” splits as defined by the COCO dataset authors.
+For example, the following `RecordSet` defines the "train", "val" and "test" splits as defined by the COCO dataset authors.

 ```json
 {